zmh-program/chatnio/README.md

       programzmh/chatnio:latest
     ```
    > - *--network host* Assigns the container to use the host network, allowing it to access the host's network.
 You can modify this as needed.
-   > - *-p 8000:8094* Maps host port 8000 to 8094, feel free to modify the port number before the colon.
    > - SECRET: JWT Secret Key, generate a random string to modify
    > - SERVE_STATIC: Whether to enable static file service (normally there is no need to change this item, see below for answers to frequently asked questions)
    > - *-v ~/config:/config* mount host machine directory of configuration file, *-v ~/logs:/logs* mount host machine directory of log file,*-v ~/storage:/storage* mount generated files of additional functions